GameOn Technology scores $10.5 million in financing for sports and gaming chat platform

 Andrew Ogawa of Quest Ventures led the financing, with participation from Mirae Venture Partners and Silver Lake founder Jim Davidson.
 One of the features of convertible note financing is that it enables investors to put money into a company without haggling over valuation.

-San Francisco-based GameOn Technology makes the proprietary ChatOS platform, which enables sports and gaming companies and brands to create their own exclusive chat applications.
+The San Francisco-based GameOn Technology makes the proprietary ChatOS platform, which enables sports and gaming companies and brands to create their own exclusive chat applications.
 The company started with sports, but in 2019, it added esports/gaming customers such as Riot Games and PUBG.
 The customer base is still about 70%, but esports/gaming represents a big chance for growth in 2020, Becker said.

 The company will also use the money to expand into new content verticals and increase sales efforts.
 The latest funding round brings the company’s total to $18.5 million to date.